theupdateframework/taps/candidate-snapshot-merkle-tap.md

 introduces third-party auditors.
 These auditors are responsible for downloading all nodes of each Merkle tree to ensure that no version numbers have decreased between generated trees.
-This achieves rollback protection without every client having to store the version information for every target.
+This achieves rollback protection without every client having to store the version information for every targets metadata file.

 # Specification

-This proposal replaces the single snapshot metadata file with a snapshot Merkle metadata file for each target.
-The repository generates these snapshot Merkle metadata files by building a Merkle tree using all target files and storing the path to each target in the snapshot Merkle metadata.
+This proposal replaces the single snapshot metadata file with a snapshot Merkle metadata file for each targets metadata file.
+The repository generates these snapshot Merkle metadata files by building a Merkle tree using all target metadata files and storing the path to each targets metadata file in the snapshot Merkle metadata.
 The root of this Merkle tree is stored in timestamp metadata to allow for client verification.
-The client uses the path stored in the snapshot Merkle metadata for a target, along with the root of the Merkle tree, to ensure that metadata is from the given Merkle tree.
+The client uses the path stored in the snapshot Merkle metadata for a targets metadata file, along with the root of the Merkle tree, to ensure that metadata is from the given Merkle tree.
 The details of these files and procedures are described in this section.